gribot-robotics/gribot_ros/README.md

 # How to support us

-there are several way to support our project.
+There are several way to support our project.
-* To participate, you can register via github of via <a href="https://gribot.org/i-would-like-to-participate/">Gribot</a> web site.
+* You can participate, just register via github of via <a href="https://gribot.org/i-would-like-to-participate/">Gribot</a> web site.
-* You can fund our project in <a href="https://gribot.org/donations/support_us/"making a donation</a>
+* You can fund our project in <a href="https://gribot.org/donations/support_us/">making a donation</a>

 In any case, do not hesitate to <a href="https://gribot.org/contact-us/">contact us</a> for any question or comment.